Baqend/guide/src/index.md

 });
 ```

-Behind the scenes your Baqend is requested, the metadata of your app is loaded and the [Data Models](#schema-and-types) will be created and initialized.
+Behind the scenes Baqend is requested, the metadata of your app is loaded and the [Data Models](#schema-and-types) are created and initialized.
-If you want to register a ready handler afterwards, you can use the ready method to wait on the SDK initialization.
+If you want to register the handler afterwards, you can use the ready method to wait on the SDK initialization.
 ```js
 DB.ready(function() { DB... //work with the DB });
 ```

-If you are familiar with [Promise](#promise)s you can alternatively use the returned promises instead of passing callbacks.
+If you are familiar with [Promises](#promise) you can alternatively use the returned promise instead of passing
+a callback.
+This works for all places in the Baqend SDK that exhibit asynchronous behaviour.
 ```js
 DB.ready().then(function() {
   DB... //work with the DB